Skip to content

 Attendance

 If an occurrence exceeds 10 consecutive days of didactic or clinical days, the student must make up clinical hours, up to a maximum of 14 clinical days.
 A student is required to make up didactic assignments and tests.
-However, the faculty may request additional assignments or clinical rotations if they feel it is warranted.
+Furthermore, the faculty may request additional assignments or clinical rotations if they feel it is warranted.

 If a personal day is required, it must be scheduled with the program director and the rotation supervisor at least two weeks in advance.
 In general, all appointments should be made on scheduled days off or after scheduled hours, if possible.